Thumbnail

 3. Minimum Object Size Slider

-This slider allows you to select how large the detected motion object size must be before registering as a detection.
+This slider allows you to select the size of the detected motion object before registering it as a detection.

 4. Example Minimum Size Display